rust-lang/rfcs/text/0000-sigstore-integration.md

 When considering artifact provenance, one of the long known weaknesses in the OSS world are the central official package management systems that serve as a nexus for sharing and consumption of artifacts in any given language ecosystem.
 Historically these systems have struggled with a variety of attack vectors and suffered most specifically from a lack of concrete cryptographic artifact identities and security focused policies and tooling to manage contribution and ongoing artifact maintenance.
 The challenges are further exacerbated by the state of build system fidelity broadly.
 Provenance generation at artifact creation time and subsequent verification is where Sigstore comes in.
 Its approach, leveraging OIDC based identities as a gate to the signing function as opposed to long-term sensitive keys, as well as a public root and widely available verification capabilities make it a developer friendly, potentially ubiquitous signing architecture.

-It is in the context of failure after failure in the OSS ecosystem related to compromised packages and lack of reliable provenance, as well as the looming changes that will be driven by the recently announced White House cybersecurity strategy, that this RFC is presented.
+It is in the context of failure after failure in the OSS ecosystem related to compromised packages and lack of reliable provenance.
 The Rust ecosystem can *and should* lead on these topics given its accelerating adoption in mission critical scenarios, expanding use in linux core, etc, etc. Not only can the community address basic artifact signature operations, but it can also “skate to where the puck is going to be” on the evolving build plant ecosystem.

 On the topic of build system integrity, historically, this operational domain was not delineated as a specific function from generic security systems operations in the context of say, NIST.
 However, with the new SSDF directive NIST has specifically engaged on this topic. from a standards perspective.
 It’s not an exaggeration to say that NIST artifacts can be a bit dense, but more interestingly, one of the other early ecosystem events post Solar Winds was the launch of the Supply Chain Levels for Software Artifacts or “SLSA”.
 [SLSA](https://slsa.dev) is a capabilities framework that specifically and exclusively addresses the topic of build system fidelity and fills a gap in the existing standards.
 It is relatively lean and approachable and provides organizations with a fast, easy way to assess current capabilities and plan for improvement.
 SLSA addresses both artifact provenance and build system integrity and also very clearly lays out relevant attack vectors as can be seen below):

+## Supply chain attacks

 ![Description of supply-chain-threats and the different attack vectors: a. submitting an unauthorized change, b. compromising the source, c. building from modified source, d. compromise the build process, e. use compromised dependency, f. upload modified package, g. compromise package repo and h. use compromised package](https://user-images.githubusercontent.com/20165/174750708-2be483ac-7e41-4bc3-8ee9-440ef33d9423.svg)